 Web browser

 I use Firefox.
-It's ridiculously slow and memory-hungry, but it's got a number of useful features that haven't made it into any of the other free browsers yet: decent typography through pango (unlike WebKit browsers), working custom stylesheet support, and a good range of extensions.
-Extensions I use include Adblock Plus, Greasemonkey, It's All Text!, NoScript and Tree Style Tab.
+(I used to complain here about it being memory-hungry, but it's actually got a lot better as a result of recent work, and given that even the weediest ARM board I use has half a gigabyte of RAM now it's less of a concern.)
+Firefox still has a number of useful features that haven't made it into any of the other free browsers yet: decent typography through pango (unlike WebKit browsers), working custom stylesheet support, and a good range of extensions.
+Extensions I use include Adblock Plus, Greasemonkey, It's All Text!, HTTPS Everywhere, Certificate Patrol, NoScript, Open In Browser and Tree Style Tab.
 I have some GM scripts that fix various kinds of broken HTML.

 I use ELinks when I don't have X available.
 It's nice being able to bounce between the source and the rendered version, and to view the source of arbitrary URLs without needing to worry whether the browser knows it's a text type or not.